kkkrist/nnft/README.md

 # #NirvanaNFT

 This is the source repository for the [#NirvanaNFT](https://nnft.club) project.
-Each of the 3000+ tokens available for minting is not only a cool NFT to trade and collect but provides the current owner with access to a day's worth of chat log of #nirvana on IRCnet between 2011 and 2021.
+Each of the 3000+ tokens available for minting is not only a cool NFT to trade and collect (no 3rd-party service needed) but provides the current owner with access to a day's worth of chat log of #nirvana on IRCnet between 2011 and 2021.

 To quote [Tim O'Reilly](https://www.oreilly.com/radar/why-its-too-early-to-get-excited-about-web3/):